ubc-stat-grad/ubc-stat-grad.github.io/vaneeden/2023-murphy.markdown

 Dr. Murphy gave a talk on Thursday, February 2, 2023 on a unified perspective of machine learning research.

+The recording of Dr. Murphy's van Eeden seminar is available [here](https://youtu.be/b5amDncmm68)!

 **Title:** A Probabilistic Perspective on the Field of Machine Learning